We are currently enrolled in the Canada-Wide Early Learning and Child Care Agreement!

 1. How long is the wait list?

+Since joining CWELCC, we are seeing all 3 of our wait lists growing longer.
 Waitlist times can vary between families and are dependent on different factors: the age of the child, the time of year the family wants care, and space availability.
 Since it’s impossible to say how long a family may be on our waitlist, the best thing to do is to put yourself on the waitlist and keep the information current - if a phone number, email, or desired start date has changed, please let us know.
 Please also note that there is no fee associated with being on the waitlist and there is no commitment necessary - it’s just a way for us to reach you when spaces become available.

 2. How do I secure my spot and is subsidy available?